Creating a CrossBox Cluster

 Pick a small dedicated server or a VPS and install CrossBox as explained in a Quick Start Guide, making sure that you choose "Master" as a server type during the installation.

-To connect your Slave server to Master server, please log in as admin user and go to "Servers" area.
+To connect a new server to your cluster, log in as admin user and go to the "Servers" area.

 The list of all your CrossBox servers will appear.
 In the bottom right corner click on the + ADD fab button.

-Here you will be instructed to log in as root to the slave server's SSH so you can issue the following command:
+Here you will be instructed to log in as root to the new server's SSH so you can issue the installation command:

-Now just copy the URL that the command outputs, paste it back to the "Installer URL" box and click the "Add Slave" button.
+Now just copy the URL that the SSH command outputs, paste it back to the "Installer URL" field and click the "Add Server" button.

-You can tweak all the CrossBox Options during the installation to customize the settings for that particular server.
+You can tweak all the CrossBox Options during the installation to customize the settings for the new server.

-After the installation is completed, the added server will now be a part of your CrossBox Cluster.
+After the installation is completed, the added server will be automatically connected and made part of your CrossBox Cluster.